tomas-fryza/avr-course/Labs/09-asm/README.md

 2. LFSR generator.
 Submit:
    * Table with 4-bit pseudo random sequences,
-   * Conversion of your selected instructions into machine code, including a documented procedure.
+   * Conversion process of your selected instructions into machine code.

 3. Burst generator.
 Submit:
    * Listing of assembly function,